nagasudhirpulla/taming_python/blog/skills/flask_static_files.md

   * create a folder named 'img' and create a png file named 'def.png'

 ## change default static folder path and static folder URL
+* Static files can be hosted in the folder named 'static' by default.
+* To change the defaul

 ## host static files from additional folder using 'send_from_directory' function
 * Suppose we desire to serve static files from a different folder (say 'reports') instead of 'static' folder